Bo Nickal: Ultimate Fighting Championship

 Nickal was scheduled to make his UFC debut against Jamie Pickett on December 10, 2022, at UFC 282.
 However, Nickal withdrew due to injury.
-The pair was rescheduled to meet on March 4, 2023 at UFC 285.
-He won the fight via an arm-triangle choke submission in the first round, This win earned him the Performance of the Night award.
-Following the fight, Pickett's manager announced plans to appeal the fight to Nevada State Athletic Commission on the grounds that Nickal took advantage of an uncalled groin shot to win the fight.
+The bout was rescheduled for March 4, 2023, at UFC 285.
+He won the fight via an arm-triangle choke submission in the first round.
+This win earned him the Performance of the Night award.
+Following the fight, Pickett's manager announced plans to appeal the fight to the Nevada State Athletic Commission on the grounds that Nickal took advantage of an uncalled groin shot to win the fight.